+Expenses incurred during the three months ended June 30, 2022 and 2021 included amounts related to legal fees advanced under indemnification agreements with certain former members of management.
 We remain subject to indemnification agreements with certain former officers and directors of the Company (other than Messrs.
-Petit and Taylor, our former Chief Executive Officer and Chief Operating Officer) for whom legal proceedings are still ongoing.
-In addition, we expect to continue to incur some litigation costs relating to legal matters in which we are defendants.
-Overall, we expect investigation, restatement, and related expenses to decrease over time.
+Petit and Taylor, our former Chief Executive Officer and Chief Operating Officer) for whom legal proceedings are still ongoing, in particular, our former Chief Financial Officer.
+Overall, costs to defend ourselves in legal matters related to the findings of the Audit Committee Investigation from May 2019 also decreased, year-over-year.